Gold Leaf & Art Glass Brooch by Elsa Schiaparelli

 Becker, p.
 103

-This gold-tone late-1940s brooch by Elsa Schiaparelli is “designed as [a] dancing openwork leaf” (Becker) and set with emerald, ruby, sapphire and amber art glass cabochons in dog-tooth prongs.
-The outline of the leaf and stem are textured.
-This versatile and elegant brooch closes with a roll-over safety clasp.
-I think the brooch was meant to be worn with the leaf pointing down, as shown in the first photo, but the third photo shows the leaf pointing up – you decide which you prefer!
+This art glass brooch from the late-1940s is described by one jewelry historian as a “dancing openwork leaf” (Becker).
+It is set with emerald, ruby, sapphire and amber cabochons in dog-tooth prongs.
+The outline of the gold-tone leaf and stem are textured.
+This versatile and elegant piece closes with a roll-over safety clasp.
+I think this jewel was meant to be worn with the leaf pointing down, as shown in the first photo, but the third photo shows the leaf pointing up – you decide which you prefer!